India says abducted builders in Iraq held with other nationalities

 About 10,000 Indians work in Iraq, mostly in areas unaffected by the fighting between the Islamic State of Iraq and the Levant (ISIL) insurgents and government forces.

 "We demand the government safely return our children.
-We are very scared," said Balbir Kaur, the mother of one of the kidnapped workers, many of who are from Punjab, speaking to Reuters television.
+We are very scared," said Balbir Kaur, the mother of one of the kidnapped workers, many of who are from the north Indian state of Punjab, speaking to Reuters television.

 Modi has championed an assertive foreign policy since taking office last month.